gaelrenoux/tranzactio/README.md

 val zioEx: ZIO[Connection, java.io.IOException, Long] = ???
 val withEx: ZIO[Database, Exception, Long] = Database.transactionOrWiden(zioEx)

+// You can also commit even on a failure (only rollbacking on a defect).
+Useful if you're using the failure channel for short-circuiting! val commitOnFailure: ZIO[Database, String, Long] = Database.transactionOrDie(zio, commitOnFailure = true)

 // And if you're actually not interested in a transaction, you can just auto-commit all queries. val zioAutoCommit: ZIO[Database, String, Long] = Database.autoCommitOrDie(zio)
 ```